LiskArchive/lips/proposals/lip-update_block_schema_and_block_processing.md

 The aggregate commit contains an aggregate BLS signature of a certificate corresponding to the block at the given height.
 It attests that all signing validators consider the corresponding block final.
 It is verified by calling the `verifyAggregateCommit` function, defined in LIP ["Introduce a certificate generation mechanism"][verifyAggregateCommit].
-The function takes the block `block` as input and returns a boolean, indicating the success of the check.
+This function takes the aggregate commit `block.header.aggregateCommit` as input and returns a boolean, indicating the success of the check.

 ##### Signature